Loca0307/iLoca/README.md

 So in this case: docker run -p 5027:5027 "image name"

 3) Go to link "http://localhost:5027/" to see the build

+FOR FRONTEND:
+1) To build the docker image:
+- docker build -t my-frontend .

+2) To run the image and create a container:
+- docker run --name frontend -p 3000:80 my-frontend

 # Postgre